Key Statistics for Ovarian Cancer

-The American Cancer Society’s estimates for melanoma in the United States for 2020 are:
+The American Cancer Society estimates for ovarian cancer in the United States for 2021 are:

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 American Cancer Society.
 Cancer Facts & Figures 2021.
 Atlanta, Ga: American Cancer Society; 2021.

 American Cancer Society.
 Cancer Facts & Figures 2018.
 Atlanta, Ga: American Cancer Society; 2018.

 Howlader N, Noone AM, Krapcho M, Miller D, Bishop K, Kosary CL, Yu M, Ruhl J, Tatalovich Z, Mariotto A, Lewis DR, Chen HS, Feuer EJ, Cronin KA (eds).
 Lifetime Risk (Percent) of Being Diagnosed with Cancer by Site and Race/Ethnicity; Males, 18 SEER Areas, 2012-2014SEER Cancer Statistics Review, 1975-2014, National Cancer Institute.
 Bethesda, MD, https://seer.cancer.gov/csr/1975_2014/, based on November 2016 SEER data submission, posted to the SEER web site, April 2017.